From content management to content graph: shift to grow your business

 This structured representation of meaning, usually captured in a conceptual model called an ontology, makes it possible to use data more holistically.
 In the image below, you can see a simple illustration of how EA uses this structure.

-Graph describing EA's preception of a relationship between promotions, games, products, and players
+Relationship between promotions, games, products and players

 Each video game has at least one product associated with it.
 A promotion can be about a video game or a video-game product.
 These promotions are sent to players, who purchase products.